exakat/exakat-docs/Reference/Cases.rst

 +++++++

-:ref:`no-class-as-type`, in library/Vanilla/Formatting/Formats/RichFormat.php:51.
+:ref:`no-class-as-typehint`, in library/Vanilla/Formatting/Formats/RichFormat.php:51.

-All three types are based on classes.
+All three typehints are based on classes.
 When Parser or Renderer are changed, for testing, versioning or moduling reasons, they must subclass the original class.

 .. code-block:: php